DevOps-Sad-people/itu-minitwit/report/4-reflection.md

 When developing new features you branch off `develop` then implement the changes and test them **locally** via the local docker development environment `dovker-compose.dev.yml`.
 Then changes are pushed to a remote branch so another person can continue working on the changes.
 When the feature/tasks is completed a pull request is created.
 When the changes are approved they merge into `develop` and trigger a new deployment to the staging environment.
 If the changes work in the staging environment a pull request from `develop` into `main` can be created.
 Once the pull request is approved a new release and deployment to production is triggered.

-### [Seb/Nick] THIS CAN PROBABLY BE MERGED AND DELTED Repo settings.
-Workflows on merge.
-Require 1 team member on pull requests.

-To support and enforce the development workflow of new features as explained in [Process Section](3-process.md) we have setup branch protection rules via Github.
-For the `main` and `develop` branch the rules are:

-1. No direct merge into protected branch.
-2. Changes must be approved by at least team member
-3. Workflows and test must pass

-This ensures that all changes to the protected branches have been approved and tested.

-### [Seb/Nick] MAYBE EXPLAIN THIS IN PROCESS SECTION Running simulator in workflows